nothankyouplease-csfasdfasdfasdf/nothankyouplease-csfasdfasdfasdf.github.io/_posts/Threat Research/2025-08-20-DieselVortex.md

 * Wholesale trade
 * Transportation of cargo
-* Wareshousing and storage
+* Warehousing and storage
 * Auxiliary transportation services

 Public websites for these companies advertise:

-* Interntional freight handling
+* International freight handling
 * Warehousing capacity
-* Cross-border trade coordiation
+* Cross-border trade coordination

 The sector alignment is direct.
 This report does not assert that the corporate revenue is being derived from phishing or diversion activity.

-However, the same email identified used to register phishing infrastructure appears in corporate fillings for logisitics companies operating in the same vertical targeted by **Diesel Vortex**.
+However, the same email identified used to register phishing infrastructure appears in corporate filings for logistics companies operating in the same vertical targeted by **Diesel Vortex**.

 ## What we can establish